Violinist and violist Miranda Cuckson

 ECU School of Music performers focus their talents on the music of ECU composers in these first ever public performances--world premiere performances.
 The second of three concerts each year dedicated to the newest ideas of these developing young composers.
 Can't get here?
 Access a live stream.

 ECU School of Music performers focus their talents on the music of ECU composers in these first ever public performances--world premiere performances.The third of three concerts each year dedicated to the newest ideas of these developing young composers.
-Program to be announced.
+Can't get here?
+Access live stream here!

 Come hear how new ideas are initiated, and celebrate our